Tools to Manage Safety in Aviation Industry

 - Asset management software;

 - Maintenance management software;

 - Accounting software.

 A problem exists when an operator tries to manage individual elements in different existing systems.
-They soon learn that they have a data management nightmare because their SMS program is being managed in six different systems.
+They soon learn that they have a data management nightmare because their SMS is being managed in six different systems.
 When operators have more than 40 employees or in companies with high employee turnover, an SMS database is required to manage the many SMS documentation requirements.
 Spreadsheets have been tried MANY times over the past twelve years with very poor results.

 Safety Management System Unique to Operators

 There is a tendency for operators to use existing system to initially manage SMS requirements.
 Based on empirical evidence, companies will use their existing tools to manage safety requirements for approximately four to six years.
 They soon learn that their in-house approach requires more:

 to effectively manage all the SMS elements.Between years four and six of their SMS implementation, operators look for a safety management software system to address the requirements.